 The following hyperlink connects you to a very positive evaluation by faculty at Arizona State University of the NIPS residential weekend workshops attended by 2500 returning U.S. veterans from Iraq and Afghanistan.

-The peer-reviewed version follows using the same data, but controlling for the influence of a number of variables.
+The peer-reviewed version of the study is presented below.
+It uses the same data, but controlling for the influence of a number of variables.
 Significant positive outcomes were still observed.
 The citation is :

 Ann MacEachron and Nora Gustavsson.
 Peer Support, Self-efficacy, and Combat-related Trauma Symptoms among Returning OIF/OEF Veterans.
 ADVANCES IN SOCIAL WORK, Fall 2012, 13(3) ,

 Key Words: Veterans, peer support, PTSD, social support, self-help, self-efficacy, general self-efficacy